 The economy consists of a set of locations.
-Each location is a small open economy where labor is location specific and capital can be allocated freely across locations.
-Labor is supplied inelastically.
-In the main analysis we take the labor supply offered to private firms in location j, $N_j$ , as exogenous and abstract from state firms.

-Firms produce a homogenous good with decreasing returns to scale.
-The production function is Cobb-Douglas, where $y_i$ is the firm's value added, $k_i$ is the firm's capital stock, $n_i$ is the firm's employment, $z_i$ is the firm's total factor productivity.
-The parameter $\eta \in (0, 1)$ captures the decreasing returns.
-We allow the parameter $\alpha \in (0, 1)$ to differ across locations, reflecting heterogeneity in the technological labor income share $\alpha \eta$ .
+Each location is a small open economy where labor is location specific and supplied inelastically and capital can be allocated freely across locations.
+In the main analysis we take the labor supply offered to private firms in location j, N_j , as exogenous and abstract from state firms.10 where y_i is the firm's value added, k_i is the firm's capital stock, n_i is the firm's employment, and z_i is the firm's total factor productivity.
+The parameter $\eta \in (0,1)$ captures the decreasing returns.
+We allow the parameter $\alpha \in (0,1)$ to differ across locations, reflecting heterogeneity in the technological labor income share $\alpha \eta$.
 Firms pay a common rental rate $(r + \delta)$ on capital and face a location-specific wage rate w.
-In addition, firms face standard distortions on output and capital given by $\tau_y$ and $\tau_k$ .
-These wedges are common for all firms in the location.
-There is a fixed cost $\nu$ for operating a firm.
-This cost is constant across all locations.
+In addition, firms face standard distortions on output and capital given by τ_y and τ_k .11 These wedges are common for all firms in the location.12 There is a fixed omitted variable bias.
+We tackle these issues in Section 5 and show that there is indeed a causal link between the size of the state sector in a prefecture and the distortions and the performance of its non-state sector.